 The Arkansas River Valley, where it cuts through the plains of southeastern Colorado, is known for melons.
 The farms are clustered around the small town of Rocky Ford.
 During late summer, Rocky Ford melons are available all over the state.
 And they are good.

 On Sunday after church, we did our weekly grocery shopping.
-Sally bought two melons, a watermelon and a cantaloupe.
+We bought two melons, a watermelon and a cantaloupe.
 More on this later.

 I left home around 12:15.
-Sally told me, if I saw a fruit market, that I should stop and buy a couple melons.
+My wife told me, if I saw a fruit market, that I should stop and buy a couple melons.
 As I drove through Rocky Ford, I saw a fruit market.
 I stopped.
 They didn’t have a lot of fruit on display.

 The guy standing in the doorway in the photo came out to help.
 I told him I wanted a couple melons but didn’t know much about how to pick them.
 As I sorted through the melons in the big box, I noticed most of them had soft spots.
 The guy started taking them from me and tossing them.
 He said, “My rule is that if I leave fingerprints on the melon, it’s too ripe.”
 No joke.
 He finally took me to other bins and we found a couple.
 He told me I should probably eat one of them that day.